bonkabel/DataExtractorValidator/README.md

 ## Reasoning
 I used Python for this project for simplicity.
 For a larger project handling real data I would lean towards using C#.
 I chose to use pdfplumber because it works very well for extracting table data.

+## Potential Expansions
+- User friendly UI
+- Ability to manually fix records with errors
+- Is patient id required?
+It seems unnecessary due to health card numbers being unique.
+  - Remove?
+  - Replace with health card number?
+- Normalize and sanitize extracted data
+  - Would have to identify what the system is allowed to auto correct first and what would require human confirmation
+  - SHOULD the system be allowed to correct health card numbers, dates, etc. and to what extent?
+- Account for different column orders?